Kid influencer: Influencer parents & families

-Protection from dangerous strangers
+Child safety concerns

 There is a lack of protection set in place for kid influencers.
 It is common for influencers to hold physical meet and greets.
 When a kid influencer organizes such an event, there is typically no age limit for who can meet the child.
 This lack of protection leaves the kid influencer physically vulnerable to strangers of any age.
 These types of meetings are often used as a cash grab by the parents, bringing up concerns about child exploitation for profit.
 Kid influencers are also subject to mental and emotional harm when having a strong online presence.

 Future effects on kid influencers

-Since most kid influencers do not have a say in the social media world they are thrusted into they may not like how they have been portrayed online.
+Since most kid influencers do not have a say in the social media world they are thrusted into, they may not like how they have been portrayed online.
 As these kids turn into teens and adults they will start to form their own identities and how they were portrayed by their parents online may not be who they truly are.
 They will also have to deal with the embarrassment of being recorded in their vulnerable moments.
 One of the main distinctions between child influencers and child actors is that the actors are playing a character the influencers are not.
-An example of this comes from an influencer family called The LaBrant Fam, they filmed a video of them telling their daughter that they were giving away their family dog as an April Fools Joke.
+An example of this comes from an influencer family called The LaBrant Fam: they filmed a video of them telling their daughter that they were giving away their family dog as an April Fools Joke.
 Their daughter was filmed crying and posted online for content.
 The Labrants later posted a video apologizing for putting their daughter in that spot.